Kimi-Arthur/KifaNet/World/Overview.md

 These should all be supported.
 But is currently pending investigation.
 One idea would be these data should be visible to all users like their native data.
 One issue is file storage separation may be a problem is it's not shared (data can be controlled by type, but file control by folder is not nicely supported without messing personal folder structure).

+## Migration Guide

+Reference https://github.com/Kimi-Arthur/Notes/blob/master/Git/submodules.md for how to migrate data to submodules.